The Three Sisters – The Foundation of Agriculture in the NC Mountains

 Today, traditional crops continue to be cultivated along with many newer introductions—specialty crops such as Christmas trees, ornamentals, mushrooms, herbs, and wine grapes.

 Listen to some interesting stories about our Appalachian Agricultural Heritage in our Sights & Sounds Gallery.
-Just click on the links below:
+Just click below:

 Christmas Tree Farms in North Carolina